Mari0nV/PythonTraining/classes/Class_correction.md

  Point(3, 3)
  ```

+This feature is called *name mangling*.

 Protecting attributes in Python is just a way to prevent accidental overwriting of "private" attributes, but it is not a security measure.